tingsoon/js-conditionals-data-types/README.md

 # Javascript Exercise: Conditionals and Data-Types

 ## Instructions
+1. Fork this repository, then clone it onto your system.

-1. Write your solution in `script.js`.
+2. Write your solution in `script.js`.
 Open `index.html` in your browser, which will run your code.
 Use your browser's console to examine any output where necessary.

-2. Complete as many of the following exercises as you can in 40 minutes.
+3. Complete as many of the following exercises as you can in 40 minutes.
 Do prioritize the standard exercises over the bonus or extra ones.

+4. When you are done, practise using git by using `git add .` to stage your changes, then `git commit -m 'your message'` to commit your changes, and `git push` to push your changes up to your repo.
+Next, create and submit a pull request on github.com.
+That will be the method by which our homework exercises will be submitted.

 ## Exercise 1
 Prompt the user for 2 numbers, then console.log their difference.
 For example, if the user gives the numbers 2 and 3, the result should be 1.
 If the user gives the numbers 3 and 2, the result should still